IntuiTF: MLLM-Guided Transfer Function Optimization for Direct Volume Rendering: Conclusion

 \section{Conclusion}

-We propose a framework, WYTWYG, that bridges the semantic gap between user intent and transfer function parameters in direct volume rendering.
-We present a transfer function optimization approach that leverages an evolution-driven explorer and an MLLM-based evaluator to mimic human expert processes.
-Based on this approach, we implement an interactive transfer function design system and use three case studies to demonstrate various applications of our system.
+We propose a framework, IntuiTF, an intuitve transfer function design framework.
+We formulate the expert design process into "Trail-Insight-Replanning" cycle, and implement the cycle through an evolution-driven explorer and an MLLM-guided human-aligned evaluator.
+Based on this approach, we further develop an interactive transfer function design system and use three case studies to demonstrate various applications of our system.
 Besides, we show the effectiveness of our approach through extensive experiments.

-This work illustrates how MLLMs can serve as perceptual evaluators in transfer function parameter optimization.
+This work illustrates how MLLMs can serve as perceptual evaluators in transfer function design.
 We believe this framework opens promising avenues for future research in scientific visualization.